2020PB/police-brutality/reports/Oregon.md

 A woman in full military dress and carrying a sign that says "Disabled Veterans 4 BLM" is hit directly by a tear gas canister.

-tags: protestor, person-with-disability, tear-gas, tear-gas-canister
+tags: protester, person-with-disability, tear-gas, tear-gas-canister

 id: or-portland-165